 What is Revisional Bariatric Surgery?

-Revisional bariatric surgeries can sometimes be performed to help reduce a stretched initial bariatric operation back to an effective weight loss size or to convert patients who have previously had another bariatric operation to a different bariatric surgery to treat some problem.
-If a patient has a malfunctioning LAP-BAND®, for instance, we can offer LAP-BAND® removal with simultaneous conversion to a different, more effective bariatric surgery at that time.
+Our Colorado team can sometimes perform revisional bariatric surgeries to help reduce a stretched initial bariatric operation back to an effective weight loss size or to convert patients who have previously had another bariatric operation to a different bariatric surgery to treat some problem.
+If a patient has a malfunctioning LAP-BAND®, for instance, our Denver center can offer LAP-BAND® removal with simultaneous conversion to a different, more effective bariatric surgery at that time.
 If a patient’s operation were merely reversed, without revising to another operation, nearly all patients would regain all of their weight within a year of reversal.

-Why would you need revisional bariatric surgery?
+Why would you need Colorado revisional bariatric surgery?
 Here are the most common reasons:

 - Gastric band intolerance (this is common and usually not preventable)

 - Food intolerance

 - Band slips

 - Hardware failures